K1rk3y/Airport_maintenance_and_fault_detection/README.md

   -The worker may take photos at various extreme angles, which are not likely to be covered by training dataset.
   -General quality of the input image, real world conditions may very which can cause changes in factors such as contrast, exposure, etc

-To achieve this objjective, I am desiging and implementing a spatial transformer module on top of a 11-layer CNN outfitted with attention mechanisms.
+To achieve this objective, I am desiging and implementing a spatial transformer module on top of a 11-layer CNN outfitted with attention mechanisms.

 Refrences: